lvdongxu/lvdongxu_Hugo.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D candidate for Electrical Science and Technology
+role: Ph.D candidate for Electronic Science and Technology

 # Organizations/Affiliations to show in About widget
 organizations: